chriskormaris/Connect4/README.md

 Programming Languange: Java

 The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
 The AI uses the minimax algorithm, with alpha-beta pruning.
 A graphical interface is included.
 The user can click on the buttons or press the keys 1-7 to place a checker.
-To go back a move click on "Undo" option or press "Ctrl+Z"
+To go back a move click on "Undo" option or press "Ctrl+Z".

 HOT TO RUN IN ECLIPSE:

 1. Create a new Eclipse Java project.

-2. Copy all ".java" files located in "src" folder of the repository to the src folder of the Eclipse project.
+2. Copy all **.java** files located in **src** folder of the repository to the src folder of the Eclipse project.

-3. Copy "res" folder to the Eclipse project root.
+3. Copy **res** folder to the Eclipse project root.

-4. Right click the project folder on "Project Explorer".
-Go to Properties->Java Build Path->Source.
-Click "Add Folder...".
-Tick the "res" folder.
+4. Right click the project folder on **Project Explorer**.
+Go to **Properties->Java Build Path->Source**.
+Click **Add Folder...**.
+Tick the **res** folder.

-5. Run "Gui.java".
-Other mains exist in these classes: "Main", "GuiHumanVSHuman", "GuiHumanVSAi", "GuiAiVSAi".
+5. Run **Gui.java**.
+Another main method exist in the class **ConsoleMain**.

-* A ".jar" executable, compiled with Java 8, is included as well.
-Java 7 and above is required to run.
+* A **.jar** executable is included as well.
+Java 8 and above is required to run.
 Have fun!!

 ### Screenshot